Koanim/Team-Lawrencium-Indian--startup-funding-Analysis-from-2018-to-2021/README.md

 - Fintech companies receive funding exceeding or equal to the average funding.
 - The funding received in 2020 is no greater than the funding in 2021.
 - Funding received in 2018 equals or exceeds that of 2019.
-- Companies aged 5 years or more receive funding equal to or less than the average amount
+- Companies aged 5 years or more receive funding equal to or less than the average amount.
+- Companies that are 10 years and above do not receive more than average amount of Funding.
+- There is no significant difference between the sample mean and population mean for the average amount of funding received in Bengaluru.
+- There is no significant difference in the average funding received for bengaluru and Mumbai in the year 2020.

 ### Features